mjfrigaard/sap/README.md

 ### `06.2_pkg-imports`

-The [`06.2_pkg-imports`](https://github.com/mjfrigaard/shinyAppPkgs/tree/06.2_pkg-imports) branch of `shinyAppPkgs` covers how to import functions from add-on packages so we can use them in our package.
+The [`06.2_pkg-imports`](https://github.com/mjfrigaard/shinyrPkgs/tree/06.2_pkg-imports) branch of `shinyrPkgs` covers how to import functions from add-on packages so we can use them in our package.

 Changes in the `DESCRIPTION`

 ```
-Package: shinyAppPkgs
+Package: shinyrPkgs
 Title: Shiny App-Packages
 Version: 0.0.0.9000
 Author: John Smith <John.Smith@email.io> [aut, cre]